Microchip-MPLAB-Harmony/net_apps_sam_a5d2/apps/berkeley_udp_server/readme.md

-# TCP/IP UDP Server
+# TCP/IP UDP Berkeley Server

-The UDP Server configuration demonstrates creating a network server that uses the MPLAB Harmony UDP API to create a UDP/IP echo server on port 9760.
+The UDP Berkeley Server configuration demonstrates creating a network server that uses the MPLAB Harmony UDP API to create a UDP/IP echo server on port 9760.

-**TCP/IP UDP Server MHC Configuration**
+**TCP/IP UDP Berkeley Server MHC Configuration**

 The following Project Graph diagram shows the Harmony components included in this application demonstration.